dnav/dynlink/draft-ietf-core-dynlink.md

 The REST methods GET and PUT are used to manipulate a Binding Table.
 A GET request simply returns the current state of a Binding Table.
 A request with a PUT method and a content format of application/link-format is used to clear the bindings to the table or replaces its entire contents.
 All links in the payload of a PUT rquest MUST have a relation type &quot;boundto&quot;.

-(Editor's Note: Usage of the PATCH method for fine-grained addition and removal of individual bindings is under study.)

 The following example shows requests for discovering, retrieving and replacing bindings in a binding table.

 ~~~~